View Document Text

 rate of one-half of one percent (0.50%) of the asset value in those Accounts.

-negotiable, although ODIJ may on rare occasion offer a discount to a client with whom we
+not negotiable.
+In rare instances, ODIJ may offer a discount to a client with whom we maintain a

-maintain a relationship or may in rare instances agree to charge fees based upon the aggregate
+relationship or agree to charge an Advisory Fee based upon the aggregate assets under

 In the event that a representative of ODIJ with whom a client maintains a relationship ceases

-providing investment advisory services on behalf of ODIJ, then ODIJ will discontinue any
+providing investment advisory services on behalf of ODIJ, ODIJ will discontinue any Advisory

-management.
-This promotional benefit may be in the form of a cash discount or rebate, gift
+promotional benefit may be in the form of a cash discount, rebate, or gift card.
+Such promotional

 The client or ODIJ may terminate the investment advisory contract, without penalty, upon